responsible-ai-collaborative/aiid/README.md

 #### 3) Production Workflow (WIP)

 - **Trigger:** Runs only on pushes to the `master` branch.
-- **Process:** Runs the tests and, if they succeed, proceeds to deploy to the production environment.
+- **Process:** Executes both the integration tests and deploys to Netlify.
+- **Deployment Criteria:** If the tests fail, no deployment will be carried out.
 - **Environment:** This workflow uses the `production` GitHub environment.

 ### GitHub Environment Configuration